azad71/Library-Management-System/README.md

 # Library-Management-System
-A simple online library management system built with MongodDB, Express.js and Node.js
+A simple online library management system built with MongodDB, Express.js and Node.js.
+[Click here](https://demo-library-system.herokuapp.com/) to see the application

 ## Techonologies used in this application